Quad9DNS/documentation/README.md

 Due to the sheer amount of consumer-grade router makes, models, and variances in user interfaces between firmware versions, we will typically not add router-specific instructions.

 Open-source router software (IPFire, OPNsense, pfSense, etc) is supported, since we can test in a lab environment with VMs and do not require physical access.

-# Multiple Languages

-Versions available in other languages are planned.
-If you'd like to offer a translation, please contact us: support[@]quad9.net.
-You must be familiar with Git and markdown.